The Founding of the Ottoman Empire

 In the fable, Osman I, the founder of the Ottoman Empire, was staying at the home of Sheik Edebali, an important Islamic figure, out of respect for his religious purity.
 Suddenly, he lapsed into a dream.

 In Osman’s dream, the full moon, a symbol of power, rose out of the bosom of Edebali and into Osman.
-Following that, a great tree sprang forth and covered the Caucuses, Atlas, Taurus, and Haemus, the four mountains of the ancient world.
-The Tigris, the Euphrates, the Danube, and the Nile flowed into the tree’s roots.
+Following that, a great tree sprang forth and covered the Caucasus, Atlas, Taurus, and Haemus, the four mountains of the ancient world.
+The Tigris, the Euphrates, the Danube, and the Nile flowed into the tree's roots.

 An almighty wind blew the sword-shaped branches of the tree toward the greatest city of them all: Constantinople.
 The city appeared like the most precious stone in a beautiful ring, which was placed on Osman’s finger.
 Sheikh Edebali was so impressed with Osman’s prophecy that he married off his daughter to the Sultan.

 Another foundational myth that surrounds the Ottomans is that their legitimacy comes directly from the Prophet Muhammad himself.
 According to the Ottomans, Prophet Muhammad made a prophecy about the future of the world.
-This prophecy is recorded in *hadith* – the term for the collected actions and sayings of the prophet.
+This prophecy is recorded in the hadith - the term for the collected actions and sayings of the prophet.

-He said, “Verily, a great commander, will conquer Constantinople.”
+He said, 'Verily, a great commander, will conquer Constantinople.'
 At the time, Constantinople was at the heart of the Eastern Roman Empire, a paragon of art, culture, economics, and religion.

 According to supporters of the Ottoman regime from the 15th century, Mehmed II’s fulfillment of the prophecy in 1453 showed him to be God's chosen Emperor and the Ottomans to be God’s chosen people.

-Gazi Thesis
+The Gazi Thesis

-While before 1514, the Ottomans largely focused on battling Christian powers, at the Battle of Chaldiran that year, Sultan Selim I invaded Safavid Persia, pitting him directly against fellow Muslims.
+However, there is a significant problem with The Gazi Thesis beyond the year 1514.
+While before 1514 the Ottomans largely focused on battling Christian powers, at the Battle of Chaldiran that year, Sultan Selim I invaded Safavid Persia, putting him in direct conflict against fellow Muslims.
+In other words - these were not just soldiers for Islam - they had their own political and military interests.

 Osman I died in 1326, having failed to take Constantinople.
 However, despite his death, his ambition to conquer Constantinople outlived him, with his son Orhan establishing an Ottoman capital at Bursa in 1326.